Guidelines for Preventing Falls

 - Store food, dishes, and cooking equipment within easy reach.

 - Do not stand on chairs or boxes to reach upper cabinets.

 - Keep stairs clear of packages, boxes, or clutter

 - Light switches should be at the top and bottom of the stairs.
-Or, consider installing motion-detector lights which turn on automatically when someone walks by.
+Alternatively, consider installing motion-detector lights that turn on automatically when someone walks by.

 - Provide enough light to clearly see each stair and the top and bottom landings.

 - Keep flashlights nearby in case of a power outage.